-Is your business optimized for local search?
+Is your business optimized for local search and using Local SEO?

 How does local search in Google really work anyway?